Alonso-del-Arte/blackjack/Variants.md

 This variant originated in European casinos.
 The dealer at first only has a face up card, and it is only right before settling bets that the dealer takes a second card.

+You might come across this variant at Canadian casinos.

 ## Perfect pairs